shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 The *full_energy* option means that the fix calculates the total potential energy of the entire simulated system, instead of just the energy of the part that is changed.
-The total system energy before and after the proposed GCMC exchange or MC move is then used in the
+The total system energy before and after the proposed MCEMC exchange or MC move is then used in the
 Metropolis criterion to determine whether or not to accept the proposed change.
 By default, this option is off,